efrecon/docker-mosquitto/README.md

 ## Reloading

-When running with sectioning, which is triggered by setting the environment variable `MOSQUITTO_INCLUDE_DIR`, this implementation is able to detect changes in files that are pointed at by the configuration, e.g. password file, server certificate or key, etc. This is controlled by the command-line option `--watcher` to the entrypoint (or the environment variable `MQ_WATCHER`); a good default which should work in most cases is provided.
+When running with sectioning, which is triggered by setting the environment variable `MOSQUITTO_INCLUDE_DIR` or setting the configuration parameter `include_dir`, this implementation is able to detect changes in files that are pointed at by the configuration, e.g. password file, server certificate or key, etc. This is controlled by the command-line option `--watcher` to the entrypoint (or the environment variable `MQ_WATCHER`); a good default that should work in most cases is provided.

 The implementation will look into the sectioned configuration files for the values of known configuration parameters and, for each, start a process that will watch the file pointed at by the parameter for changes.
-When the file changes, the `SIGHUP` process is sent to mosquitto, which will then reload its configuration.
+When the file changes, the `SIGHUP` process is sent to mosquitto, which will then reload its configuration (see section about signals in the [manual]).

 File watching is implemented using [`watch.sh`][watch], signalling using [`signal.sh`][signal].
 The signalling implementation will actively look for a